ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 > Note: To be removed by RFC editor before publication.

+- -14
+    - Fix key rotation with HTTP Signatures based on security analysis.

 - -13
     - Editoral changes from chair review.
     - Clarify that user codes are ungessable.